2nd Global Conference

 Please use plain text (Times Roman 12) and abstain from using footnotes and any special formatting, characters or emphasis (such as bold, italics or underline).
 We acknowledge receipt and answer to all paper proposals submitted.
 If you do not receive a reply from us in a week you should assume we did not receive your proposal; it might be lost in cyberspace!
 We suggest, then, to look for an alternative electronic route or resend.

 The conference is part of the Probing the Boundaries programme of research projects.
 It aims to bring together people from different areas and interests to share ideas and explore various discussions which are innovative and exciting.
-All papers accepted for and presented at the conference will be eligible for publication in an ISBN eBook.
-Selected papers may be developed for publication in a themed hard copy volume(s)
+All papers accepted for and presented at the conference must be in English and will be eligible for publication in an ISBN eBook.
+Selected papers may be developed for publication in a themed hard copy volume(s).
+All publications from the conference will require editors, to be chosen from interested delegates from the conference.

 If you like this project then you might like: 21st Century Science, Body Horror, Childhood, Evil, Women and the Feminine, Femininities and Masculinities, Graphic Novel, Monsters and the Monstrous, Queer Sexualities, The Patient, Time, Space + Body, Visions of Humanity in Cybercultures, Cyberspace and Science Fiction